Cubaris: As pets

-The hobby has expanded quickly in recent years, owed largely to Cubaris sp.
+The hobby expanded in popularity largely due to Cubaris sp.
 "Rubber Ducky".
 This undescribed Cubaris species garnered significant online attention, due to its face resembling that of a rubber ducky.
 A number of isopod keepers credit this species for getting them into the hobby.

-In addition to the poaching of cubaris "rubber ducky" woodlice and additional isopod species for pets, "digital photography, citizen science platforms and social networks," pyrethrin agents have induced morphological changes in, and diminished food consumption by, terrestrial isopoda, even as increasing numbers have been identified in Western Europe and classified amidst soil contamination.
+In addition to the poaching of Cubaris sp.
+"Rubber Ducky" woodlice and additional isopod species for pets, "digital photography, citizen science platforms and social networks," pyrethrin agents have induced morphological changes in, and diminished food consumption by, terrestrial isopods, even as increasing numbers have been identified in Western Europe and classified amidst soil contamination.